ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 attributed to the UDP proxy.
 HTTP servers that support UDP proxying ought to restrict its use to authenticated users.

+UDP proxies have similar properties to TCP proxies when it comes to facilitating denial of service attacks, even though TCP offers better protection in theory.
 Because the CONNECT method creates a TCP connection to the target, the target has to indicate its willingness to accept TCP connections by responding with a TCP SYN-ACK before the CONNECT proxy can send it application data.
 UDP doesn't